Scoopit/scoop-demo-server/README.md

 This repository consists in two parts:

-The backend responsible for accessiing scoop.it API and in production mode, serving frontent files.
+The backend responsible for requesting Scoop.it API and serving frontend files (only in production mode).
 It is written in the Rust programming language.
 Under the hood it's using [`warp`](https://crates.io/crates/warp) to handle HTTP request, and [`scoopit-api`](https://crates.io/crates/scoopit-api) to make requests to Scoop.it.

-The frontend responsible for getting data from the backend and presenting it in your browser.
-It is a regular [`create-react-app`](https://create-react-app.dev/).
+The frontend is responsible for getting data from the backend and presenting it in your browser.
+It is a regular [Create React App](https://create-react-app.dev/).
 State management is done with [Recoil](https://recoiljs.org/) and [RxJS](https://rxjs.dev/).

 ## Building